liminm/meal-mentor/README.md

 | RELEVANT        | 95    | 0.475      |
 | PARTLY_RELEVANT | 76    | 0.380      |
 | NON_RELEVANT    | 29    | 0.145      |

+The notebook for this evaluation is located at `notebooks/rag_evaluation.ipynb`, and the ground truth data used can be found in `data/ground-truth-retrieval_4o_mini.csv`.

 **Insight**: Based on these results, **gpt-4o-mini** was chosen due to its higher proportion of fully relevant responses.